Hive-Systems/pyfair/docs/getting_started.rst

 FairSimpleReport
 ~~~~~~~~~~~~~~~~

-The FairSimpleReport <TODO LINK> is a mechanism to create a basic
+The `FairSimpleReport<pyfair.report.simple.FairSimpleReport>`_ is a mechanism to create a basic
 HTML-based report.
 It can take Models, MetaModels, or a list of Models and
 MetaModels like so: